anishaaa1/Minimal-Clozes/README.md

 # Minimal Clozes
-This snippet modifies the appearance of clozes to look more minimalistic.
+Modifies the appearance of clozes to look less obtrusive.

 ## Preview
 ### Light Mode